matrix-org/synapse/docker/README-testing.md

 Substituting `POSTGRES*` variables for those that match a postgres host you have available (usually a running postgres docker container).

-The `SYNAPSE_WORKERS` environment variable is a comma-separated list of workers to use when running the container.
+The `SYNAPSE_WORKER_TYPES` environment variable is a comma-separated list of workers to use when running the container.
 All possible worker names are defined by the keys of the `WORKERS_CONFIG` variable in [this script](configure_workers_and_start.py), which the Dockerfile makes use of to generate appropriate worker, nginx and supervisord config files.

 Sharding is supported for a subset of workers, in line with the [worker documentation] (../docs/workers.md).
-To run multiple instances of a given worker type, simply specify the type multiple times in `SYNAPSE_WORKERS`
+To run multiple instances of a given worker type, simply specify the type multiple times in `SYNAPSE_WORKER_TYPES`
-(e.g `SYNAPSE_WORKERS=event_creator,event_creator...`).
+(e.g `SYNAPSE_WORKER_TYPES=event_creator,event_creator...`).

-Otherwise, `SYNAPSE_WORKERS` can either be left empty or unset to spawn no workers (leaving only the main process).
+Otherwise, `SYNAPSE_WORKER_TYPES` can either be left empty or unset to spawn no workers (leaving only the main process).
 The container is configured to use redis-based worker mode.